PCT — PureCycle Technologies, Inc.

 1. Key Financial Results and Metrics

-• Production: Denver facility processed 14 million pounds, a 35% increase over the previous quarterly high, while Ironton produced 7.5 million pounds, achieving new production records.
+- Production: Denver processed 14 million pounds of feedstock, a 35% increase from the previous quarterly high.
+Ironton achieved a production of 7.5 million pounds, setting new quarterly and daily records.

 2. Strategic Updates and Business Highlights

-• Operational Expansion: Added a third shift at the Denver facility to enhance production capacity and flexibility.
+- Operational Expansion: A third shift was added at the Denver facility to enhance production capacity.

-• Customer Pipeline: The active project pipeline grew to over 170 projects, with significant interest in food-grade applications, particularly in flexible packaging.
+- Customer Pipeline: The active customer pipeline grew to over 170 projects, with significant interest in food-grade applications and flexible packaging.

-• Thailand Project: Strong progress in establishing operations in Thailand, with signed letters of intent (LOIs) for feedstock supply and plans to break ground in H2 2026.
+- Thailand Project: Strong progress on the Thailand facility, with signed letters of intent (LOIs) for feedstock supply exceeding initial needs and plans to break ground in late 2026.

 3. Forward Guidance and Outlook

-• 2026 Expectations: The company anticipates a significant ramp-up in commercial revenue growth, targeting 40 million to 50 million pounds of demand in Q2/Q3 2026, with an additional 20 million to 25 million pounds expected thereafter.
+- 2026 Expectations: The company anticipates a strong commercial ramp-up in 2026, aiming to convert technical successes into accelerated revenue growth.
+The projected demand run rate remains at 40 million to 50 million pounds, with potential for an additional 20 million to 25 million pounds.

 5. Notable Q&A Insights